addiscent/php-server-mon-sys/README.md

 After editing the _etc-cron.d-tab-for-phpfpm.txt_ file, the PHP-FPM Docker container image must be rebuilt, and then _Php-Server-Mon-Sys_ restarted.
 Do so using the following commands:

-    $ sudo ./build-php-fpm.sh   # must use sudo or otherwise have superuser power
+    $ ./build-php-fpm.sh   # execute this from the PSMS Home directory

     $ docker-compose up -d  # restarts the Php-Server-Mon-Sys system